dboogert/gaffer/vdbNotes.md

         * Also a problem with fog volumes
 * [L][1 VDB input + 1 points input] PointsToLevelSet
     * add radius parameter
     * NEED an empty grid of known resolution & type
+    * Add trails option

+Add mask to filtering and morphology
+copy grids from one VDB into another segment SDF LevelSet fracture levelset
+Advect points
+LevelSetAdvection
+OSL
+Ray Intersection